Clickstream Example Streams Flow

 The following screen capture shows the COS properties.

-Running the Clickstream example pipeline
+Running the Clickstream example flow

 The Metrics page has the following graphs: